Case 1 – Mr. & Mrs. A

-Their accountant explained to them – Because 50% of the shares have changed hands, the company’s previous losses cannot be used any more.
-Therefore, the company must pay 27.5% of income tax for the $20,000 profit.
-Company losses can only be utilized if it can pass the same majority ownership & control test or the similar business test (for losses incurred after 1st July 2015).
-Because the previous business was a bookstore, it will not pass the similar business test.
+Their accountant explained to them – Because 50% of the shares changed hand, the company’s previous losses can not be used any more.
+Therefore, the company has to pay 27.5% of income tax for the $20,000 profit.
+Company losses can only be utlised if it can pass the same majority ownership & control test or the similar business test (for losses incurred after 1st July 2015).
+Because the previous business was a retail store, so it will not pass the similar business test.
 Had they only changed 49% of the shares to Mr. A rather than 50%, they would have been able to pass the same majority ownership & control test!

-Wouldn’t it be great if they were educated not to change more than 50% of the shares when they closed down the bookstore?
+Wouldn’t it be great if they were educated not to change more than 50% of the shares when they closed down the retire store?